Application Procedures & Fees

 Step Three -- Appointment

 Once you have completed the DS-160 application, you can proceed with scheduling an appointment.
-You will need the barcode from your application confirmation page when selecting a date/time for the interview.
+You will need the barcode from your application confirmation page to select a date/time for the interview.
 Appointments can be scheduled using our online calendar.
 If you prefer to apply at a different Embassy/Consulate, you can check out the current worldwide wait-times online.

 Emergency requests for an expedited appointment may be granted for the following reasons: traveling for urgent medical treatment, a family emergency, a court appearance, or a student/exchange student who risks missing the start of his/her program because his/her I-20 or DS-2019 arrived late.
 Please make an appointment through our online calendar.
 Once you have made the appointment, please contact our office by email.
 Make sure to include in your email the date and time of your scheduled appointment, your full contact information, your proposed travel itinerary, and an explanation of your urgent need for travel.
 Every request will be reviewed on a case-by-case basis in light of the merits of the situation, the timing involved, and our workload.
 We cannot guarantee that every request will be granted, and an expedited appointment in no way guarantees issuance of a visa or same-day processing.

 Special note for E visa applicants: Processing an E-1 or E-2 visa requires additional time by the officer.
-If your company has not been granted an E-1 or E-2 visa at the U.S. Embassy in Ljubljana within the past year, please send us by mail any documentation relating to the case.
+If your company has not been granted an E-1 or E-2 visa at the U.S. Embassy in Ljubljana within the six months, please send us all the documentation relating to the case by postal mail.
 We need at least one full week before the date of the scheduled visa interview to review the information.
 Our mailing address is: U.S. Embassy, Attention: Consular Section, Prešernova 31, Ljubljana 1000, Slovenia.
 Failure to give the Consular Officer sufficient time to review your documentation prior to the interview may result in the interview being rescheduled.

 Step Four -- Documents